 It was love at first lick.
 From that moment on I knew I could love petsitting.

-Housesitting with a great view and petsitting with a great pet
+Housesitting with a great view, how to love petsitting with a great pet

 And the view where I was housesitting wasn’t bad either.
 ChaCha lived in a spacious four-story home built in the side of a mountain where every level had panoramic views of Lake Chapala, Mexico’s largest lake just south of Guadalajara.